 Down syndrome & Mental Health Support Group

-To join our email distribution list to be kept informed of upcoming meetings, resources, etc., please email us.
+To get more information or to join our email distribution list to be kept informed of upcoming meetings, resources, etc., please email us.

 Does your teen or adult loved one with Down syndrome also have a mental health diagnosis such as Depression, Anxiety, Obsessive-Compulsive Disorder or Bipolar Disorder?
 Often these illnesses bring on a change in daily living skills, mood, or interest in activities once enjoyed.
 Seeing these changes and regression in your loved one can be very difficult.

-The MDSC offers every-other-month meetings for family members who have a loved one with Down syndrome and a mental health diagnosis.
-Meetings are facilitated by Mary-Frances Garber, a licensed genetic counselor providing supportive genetic counseling in her private practice, Listening, Reflecting, Healing in Needham.
+The MDSC offers monthly meetings for family members who have a loved one with Down syndrome and a mental health diagnosis.
+Every other meeting is facilitated by Mary-Frances Garber, a licensed genetic counselor providing supportive genetic counseling in her private practice, Listening, Reflecting, Healing in Needham.
 She has been a consultant with the MDSC for the past 6 years providing insight and support to many families.

 Please note that individualized psychiatric treatment will not be provided at this meeting.
 This meeting is meant to serve as a venue for families with loved ones with Down syndrome and mental health concerns so that they may obtain mutual support with professional supervision.

 We have a private Facebook group to connect with other parents and caregivers, share resources and obtain mutual support.
-To join, please email us or call 781-221-0024 x207.
+To join, please email us.

 Down syndrome and Mental Health Resource List